 Your North Richland Hills City Council and city staff work throughout the summer to prepare a budget for the new fiscal year that begins on October 1.
-This year’s budget proposes to lower the property tax rate by 1.3 cents to $0.572 per $100 property value.
-The proposed budget is balanced and continues the city services residents depend on every day including police, fire and emergency medical services, street, drainage and utility infrastructure, animal control, code compliance, building and health inspections, library services, and parks and recreation.
+This year’s budget lowers the property tax rate by 1.3 cents to $0.572 per $100 property value.
+The budget is balanced and continues the city services residents depend on every day including police, fire and emergency medical services, street, drainage and utility infrastructure, animal control, code compliance, building and health inspections, library services, and parks and recreation.

-In addition, the proposed budget includes replacement of an ambulance, worn carpeting at the library and aging playground equipment at Linda Spurlock Park.
+In addition, the budget includes replacement of an ambulance, worn carpeting at the library and aging playground equipment at Linda Spurlock Park.
 It funds the extension of Northeast Parkway east of Davis Boulevard and a new traffic signal at the intersection of Northeast and Davis to improve access to the new Smithfield Elementary School campus that is being built by Birdville ISD.
 It also includes new equipment to better coordinate traffic signal timing on Davis Boulevard and Mid-Cities Boulevard and $1.3 million for preventive street maintenance projects throughout the city.